 Red Leicester’s repertoire comes from all over the world and includes historical and contemporary songs expressive of social and political protest, and songs of worldwide celebration, struggle and change.
 Our influences include the peace movement, civil rights, women’s movement, gay rights, workers’ rights and environmental issues.
 We encourage creative talent in the choir; several of the members have penned witty and satirical lyrics to well-known tunes, with stirring harmonies provided by arrangements composed by our musical director, Jane Bursnall.
 We learn both by ear and with sheet music.

 Where do we sing?

 We perform locally and nationally in support of national and international causes.
-On the first Saturday in most months we busk in Market Street to raise money for various causes, including: Women’s Aid Leicestershire; Friends of Bethlehem; One Roof Leicester; We Shall Overcome; Disasters Emergency Committee; NHS campaigns; International Disaster Volunteers; Fox Radio; local food banks and many others.
+On the first Saturday in most months we busk in Market Street to raise money for various causes, including: Women’s Aid Leicestershire; Friends of Bethlehem; We Shall Overcome; Disasters Emergency Committee; NHS campaigns; International Disaster Volunteers; One Roof Leicester; After 18; Extinction Rebellion; local food banks and many others.